blaxx/sling-todo/README.md

 ## Installation

+Prior to installing, select a variant branch, do not attempt to build the master branch.
+The following instructions are applicable to all variants unless superseded by the variant's README.

 ```
 mvn -P autoInstallBundle clean install
 ```

 ## Local Environment Setup

 The following instructions are applicable to all variants unless superseded by the variant's README.

 * Retrieve the latest Standalone Application jar from https://sling.apache.org/downloads.cgi (note, this project was last tested using `org.apache.sling.launchpad-8-standalone.jar`)